-- Error – are incorrect graph definitions which need immediate fix;
+- Error – Errors are incorrect graph definitions that need an immediate fix.

-- Warnings – when rectified help improve intent detection.
-A maximum of 50 warnings are displayed.
+- Warnings – When rectified, it help improves intent detection.
+A maximum of 50 warnings is displayed.

-- Suggestions – when implemented help in better organization of your KG.
-A maximum of 10 suggestions are displayed.
+- Suggestions – When implemented, it helps in the better organization of your KG.
+A maximum of 10 suggestions is displayed.

-- Click each category to see the detailed report.
+- Click each category to view the detailed report.

 - Chances are that there are more than 50 warnings or 10 suggestions, but only the first 50/10 occurrences of the issue are listed.
-You need to fix the same and rerun the analysis to view the next set.
+You must fix the same and re-run the analysis to view the next set.